keikhcheung/keikhcheung.github.io/_posts/blog/2020-05-23-On-Digital-Reference-Keeping.md

     caption="My ordinary computer screen: numerous tabs, numerous windows, numerous desktop spaces (and on multiple devices)… I can admit it is my considerabe FOMO."
 %}

-Even though when I am available and motivated to process these references (COVID-19 does bring me the occasion), I have not been able to *retain or reuse them effectively* with my knowledge management habit.
+Even though when I am available and motivated to process these references (COVID-19 does bring me the occasion), I have not been able to <mark>retain or reuse them effectively</mark> with my knowledge management habit.

 ## Organisation, How and For What?